kelseyabreu/TopicTrends/backend/README.md

 - Real-time topic clustering using advanced ML models
 - Hierarchical agglomerative clustering with dynamic thresholds
-- Integration with Ollama for text embeddings and LLM-based topic naming
+- Integration with Gemini for text embeddings and LLM-based topic naming
 - RESTful API with WebSocket support for real-time updates
 - MongoDB integration for persistent storage
 - Email notification system